Publishing

 When content changes, the CMS can tell your framework to revalidate.
 Pass onRevalidate to createCMS to receive an event (with the affected paths and cache tags), or mount createRevalidateHandler to accept a revalidation webhook.
 See Use with Next.js.

-For publishBranch, unpublishBranch, getPublishedContent, and listPublications, see the Server API.
+For publishBranch, unpublishBranch, schedulePublication, scheduleUnpublish, getPublishedContent, and listPublications, see the Publications API.